leka-archive/CCDJoystick/README.md

 Cole Dunsby, coledunsby@gmail.com

+> modified by Tsvetan Raikov to support ObjC

 ## License

-CDJoystick is available under the MIT license.
+CCDJoystick is available under the MIT license.
 See the LICENSE file for more info.